dacid44/d4ft4/README.md

 - [ ] Single file transfer
 - [ ] TODO: Darn, I can't remember lol (an idea I came up with late at night, and then forgot to write down.
 Oof.
 I'm putting this here the next morning in case it comes to me later.)
 - [ ] Possibly make file list display into a tree view, where directories are supported (maybe for receive first, and then for send later)
-- [ ] Maybe separate errors into their own response variant, and use the return path to determine where they came from
+- [x] Maybe separate errors into their own response variant, and use the return path to determine where they came from
+  - [ ] Still to do: use return path to determine where the errors came from
 - [ ] Make an error dialog system, and maybe log them somewhere accessible from the home page
   - This might be able to allow for making calls into tasks, but not sure.
 I'm not sure if I even want to do that.
 A common error variant would be good regardless though, and would probably simplify both the frontend and the backend code by quite a bit.
 - [ ] Make a settings page managing stuff like: